 The Music Program at MMI gives children the opportunity to experience music every day in the classroom through singing and studies of various composers.
 Our Music Instructor provides formal group lessons with the children once a week.
 A different musical instrument is introduced each week alongside music theory and language (notation, rhythm, harmony, musical literature).
 The engaging class gives children a positive first experience to musical appreciation through song, movement and laughter.
 The children also share their joy of music in our school-wide winter and spring performances.

 Our Music Instructor offers private lessons to interested families.
-With a baby grand piano on campus, the children receive convenient, individual instruction on the piano, guitar or flute to children as young as three.
+With a baby grand piano on campus, the children receive convenient, individual instruction on the piano as young as three.
 This is an optional program and an additional fee will apply.

 The children participate in gardening during all four seasons.
 The fruit and vegetable gardens provide a rich and rewarding way to learn about environmental science.
 Children are engaged in the crop cycle from start to finish.
 They receive hands-on lessons about soil composition, preparation of soil, crop rotation, sowing, transplanting, growing, and harvesting.
 Harvesting the fruits of their labor encourages the children to try different foods from the garden.